sanvisawant/google-course/README.md

 This project addresses that gap by providing an awareness agent that:
 - Helps users understand possible diseases based on their symptoms
 - Checks if there is an outbreak in their city
-- Suggests basic home remedies for mild symptoms
+- Suggests basic home remedies for mild symptoms<br>
 ⚠️ Disclaimer: This system is intended for awareness and educational purposes only.
 It does not provide any type of Medical Diagnosis.

 **Solution:**
 This project implements a Disease Awareness Agent designed to help users understand potential health risks based on their input symptoms.
 - 🩺 Symptom Analysis: The agent takes user-provided symptoms and suggests possible diseases.
 - 🌍 Outbreak Detection: It checks whether there is an ongoing outbreak in the user’s city, providing timely awareness.
-- 🏠 Home Remedies: Alongside disease information, the agent offers simple, general home remedy tips to help users manage mild symptoms.
+- 🏠 Home Remedies: Alongside disease information, the agent offers simple, general home remedy tips to help users manage mild symptoms.<br>
 The goal is to increase public health awareness by combining symptom-based guidance, outbreak monitoring, and practical advice in one system using relevant and trusted resources only.

 **Project Architecture**: